Your Food, Simplified — movewell.

 Alcohol pauses fat burning

 When you drink, your body prioritizes metabolizing the alcohol over everything else including burning fat.
-So fat loss basically pauses while your body processes it.
 The occasional drink won't ruin your progress but drinking frequently will slow things down.

 🍹